Capital structure: Leverage

 Up to a certain point, the use of debt (such as bonds or bank loans) in a company's capital structure is beneficial.
 When debt is a portion of a firm's capital structure, it permits the company to achieve greater earnings per share than would be possible by issuing equity.
 This is because the interest paid by the firm on the debt is tax-deductible.
-The reduction in taxes permits more of the company's operating income to flow through to investors.
+The reduction in taxes permits a greater portion of the company’s operating income to be available to investors.
 The related increase in earnings per share is called financial leverage or gearing in the United Kingdom and Australia.
 Financial leverage can be beneficial when the business is expanding and profitable, but it is detrimental when the business enters a contraction phase.
-The interest on the debt must be paid regardless of the level of the company's operating income, or bankruptcy may be the result.
+The interest on the debt must be paid regardless of the level of the company's operating income, which may ultimately lead to bankruptcy.
 If the firm does not prosper and profits do not meet management's expectations, too much debt (i.e., too much leverage) increases the risk that the firm may not be able to pay its creditors.
 At some point this makes investors apprehensive and increases the firm's cost of borrowing or issuing new equity.